-On July 7, 2016, the Ark Encounter will welcome its first guests.
+On July 7, 2016, the Ark Encounter welcomed its first guests.
 What many do not realize is how much work and research goes on behind the scenes to produce the exhibits.
 One of the frequent questions we are asked is, “How do we get all the animals today from the animal kinds that were on the Ark?”
 One of the ways is natural selection.
 Charles Darwin believed that natural selection was the main mechanism behind molecules-to-man evolution.
 However, as is clear from observational science, natural selection (along with other mechanisms) only leads to variation within a kind and not the evolution of one kind of animal into a completely different kind of animal.
-Because I highly regard their integrity, commitment to biblical authority, and scientific practice, I asked Dr. Georgia Purdom (PhD, Molecular Genetics, Ohio State University) and Dr. Nathaniel Jeanson (PhD, Cell and Developmental Biology, Harvard University) to write an article discussing the reality and role of natural selection.
+Because I highly regard their integrity, commitment to biblical authority, and scientific practice, I asked Dr. Georgia Purdom (PhD, Molecular Genetics, The Ohio State University) and Dr. Nathaniel Jeanson (PhD, Cell and Developmental Biology, Harvard University) to write an article discussing the reality and role of natural selection.
 I endorse their conclusions and hope this will help answer, in part, the question of how the many species of animals we have today descended from those kinds that were on the Ark.

 Ken Ham, president and CEO, Answers in Genesis